box-products/handbook/our-rituals.md

 dinner and take a bath in your hotel room.
 If you need some recharge time, and want to work from a coffee shop one afternoon, do it!
 If you want to go to the tiki bar at 2am, don't say we didn't warn you.

-Most people leave on Friday during the work day.
+Most people leave on Thursday during the work day.
 You should come to every meet-up, but if you have a pre-planned vacation or other engagement you can't cancel, you won't be admonished for missing one or two.

 ## Peer Recognition